KirillKryukov/naf/Compress.md

  Note that storage devices and filesystems can slow down when nearly full, so having extra free temporary space is generally a good idea.

 ## Options

-**--in FILE** - Compress FILE.
-If omitted, stdin is used by default.

 **--out FILE** - Write compressed NAF format data to FILE.
 If omitted, stdout stream is used, but only if it's redirected into a file, or piped into next tool.